 Day 2 - Outdoor Activities and a search for Santa

 This morning is free for outdoor activities: tobogganing, kick-sledding, making snow angels & visiting our reindeers.
-Enjoy the taste of short horse sleigh tour and snowmobile sleigh drive.
-Hot juice will be served by an open fire.

 After lunch, it's time to find the main man of Christmas.
 Elves will help you on your quest to find the red-suited, long-bearded Santa.
 Children will meet Santa Claus, the real Finnish Joulupukki, who always has time to listen to your Christmas wishes and secrets.
 Tour duration appr.
 2 hours.
 In the evening enjoy a sauna and have dinner in the restaurant.